fu4303/portfolio-cassiecodes/src/posts/making-a-lil-me-part-1.md

 Next up - lets apply this to a SVG and fake some three dimensional movement!

-(check back in for the next article in a couple of days!)
+(check back in for the next article soon!)

+Edit - 30/07 - it's on it's way!
+I just got a little busy

 Got any questions about this article?
 [Just pop me a message!](https://twitter.com/cassiecodes)